RashedAlrashdi/cauMap/README.md

-# Clark Atlanta University Application.
+# Clark Atlanta University Application with screenshots of the app.

 The idea behind the project was to revamp old CAU app.
 Therefore, my colleague and I decided to form a team and build an application for Clark Atlanta University.
 The app was completed with Angular and Ionic frameworks which allow us to use JavaScript, HTML, and CSS.